Loading...

 Let’s Prevent Diabetes Programme

-Let’s Prevent Diabetes (LPD) is a structured 6-hour group education programme for those with Pre-diabetes (HbA1c 42-47), including Impaired Fasting Glycaemia and Impaired Glucose Tolerance, as well as other patients who are at high risk of developing Diabetes.
+LPD is a structured education programme for people with Pre-diabetes (HbA1c 42–47 mmol/mol), including Impaired Fasting Glycaemia (IFG) and others at high risk of Type 2 Diabetes.

 Who to refer:

-Patients that have had previous Gestational Diabetes (GDM) are at increased risk of future T2D, so those with GDM are automatically offered LPD post-partum as part of the Lothian GDM Pathway.
-There may be people with a history of previous GDM some years ago, direct referrals to LPD are welcomed at any time from this cohort.
+GDM: Patients that have had previous Gestational Diabetes (GDM) are at increased risk of future T2D, so those with GDM are automatically offered LPD post-partum as part of the Lothian GDM Pathway.
+But direct referrals to LPD / Prevent IT are welcomed at any time from this cohort.

-Further information on programmes, links to healthy lifestyle resources and contact details can be found on the NHS Lothian Adult Weight Management and Type 2 Diabetes Service web page.
+Further information: NHS Lothian Adult Weight Management and Type 2 Diabetes Service web page

 • Patients with only a low/moderate risk of Diabetes (See details in Primary Care Management section)